Birth (1984 film)

 Birth (バース, Bāsu), also known in the West as Planet Busters or The World of the Talisman, is a 1984 anime original video animation (OVA), which was released on VHS and DVD in North America by, variously, Streamline and ADV Films.
 The Japanese DVD was released by video game publisher Atlus on March 25, 2005.

 It is based on the manga Birth Planet Busters by Yoshinori Kanada published in 1983.

 It is based on a far futuristic planet where four mercenaries band together to try and unlock the power of the ultimate weapon which can either save humanity or destroy it.
 Against mechas and strange races, they sweep the vast planet to reach their goal.

 Summary

 Aqualoid was a prosperous planet, but an attack from a mysterious life force, the Inorganics, transforms it into a post-apocalyptic shell of its former self.
 When Nam finds a mysterious sword, he is suddenly the object of a planet-wide chase.
 With the Inorganics closing in, will Nam and his friends discover the secret of the sword and save their world?
 Or will they destroy Aqualoid in favor of a new Birth?

 Production

-Yoshinori Kanada acted as one of the OVA's key animators.
+Yoshinori Kanada acted as the OVA's character designer, as well as one of the animation directors and key animators.
 Another noteworthy animator on Birth was a young Hideaki Anno, who would go on to direct Neon Genesis Evangelion.
+Fellow Gainax founder Yoshiyuki Sadamoto worked uncredited as an animator.